rossumai/university/docs/extensions/netsuite/import-webhook.md

 }
 ```

-### Using advanced transaction search
+## Using advanced transaction search

-Using `TransactionSearchAdvanced` can be very beneficial if we want to select which fields should be fetched from NetSuite (to lower the payload size as well as data storage requirements).
+Using `TransactionSearchAdvanced` can be beneficial if we want to select which fields should be fetched from NetSuite (to lower the payload size as well as data storage requirements).
+Additionally, it can be useful to fetch additional columns such as `createdFromJoin` or `applyingTransactionJoin` and similar.

-:::warning

-This functionality is currently in progress.
+:::note

+Advanced transaction search requires 'Transactions -> Find Transaction' permission.

 :::

+`TransactionSearchAdvanced` requires two main fields: `criteria` (to specify the actual search) and `columns` (to specify what columns should be returned).
+It is also important to set `returnSearchColumns` to `true`:

 ```json
 {